-These are all my son’s favorite toys for 9-12 months.
+These are all my son’s favourite toys for 9-12 months.
 Like I said at the beginning of this article, I wanted to buy him toys that can teach him something and put his little mind and muscles in action.

 I will continue to do so in the future as well, therefore I am constantly looking for new toys that will help him develop.
 So if you have any recommendations of toys please leave them in the comments so that other mommies can see them too.